Comparative Simulation of CEvNS Recoil Observables in Geant4 Using Germanium, Argon, and Xenon Targets: Introduction

-Coherent Elastic Neutrino-Nucleus Scattering (CEvNS) is a neutral-current process predicted by the Standard Model, in which a neutrino scatters elastically off an entire nucleus via the exchange of a Z boson.
-The cross-section scales approximately with the square of the neutron number, making CEvNS a highly promising interaction for low-energy neutrino detection.
+Coherent elastic neutrino-nucleus scattering (CEvNS) is a fundamental process predicted by the Standard Model, in which a low-energy neutrino scatters elastically off an entire nucleus via neutral-current interactions.
+First observed by the COHERENT Collaboration, CEvNS provides a powerful probe of electroweak physics, nuclear structure, and potential new physics beyond the Standard Model.

-Although CEvNS was theoretically proposed by Freedman in 1974, it remained undetected for over four decades due to its low-energy nuclear recoil signatures, which are challenging to measure.
-The first observation was reported by the COHERENT collaboration in 2017 using a CsI(Tl) scintillator detector.
-Since then, experiments like CONNIE, MINER, and CONUS have explored various detector technologies and target materials.

-The simulation and analysis of CEvNS are essential for designing future neutrino detectors and for interpreting results from dark matter experiments, where CEvNS represents an irreducible background.
-This study aims to provide a comparative modeling framework using Germanium, Argon, and Xenon—three of the most relevant target nuclei in current neutrino and dark matter research.

-The primary objective of this study is to simulate and compare CEvNS interactions on different target nuclei—Germanium, Argon, and Xenon—under identical initial conditions using Geant4.
-By analyzing recoil energy, angular distribution, and form factor suppression, the work aims to evaluate the suitability of each material for low-energy neutrino detection.
-This simulation serves as a comparative model for selecting detector materials in future CEvNS or dark matter experiments.
+A precise understanding of CEvNS is also crucial for the design and optimization of neutrino detectors.
+The process is particularly relevant for experiments employing heavy noble gases and semiconductors, such as xenon, argon, and germanium detectors.
+These targets differ in nuclear recoil energy spectrum, form factor suppression, and detection thresholds, making comparative studies essential.

+In this work, we present a detailed simulation of CEvNS interactions in Ge, Ar, and Xe targets using the Geant4 toolkit.
+The simulations incorporate realistic nuclear form factors and detector response conditions.
+The results are analyzed with ROOT to extract distributions of recoil energy, scattering angle, and time structure.
+Our aim is to highlight systematic differences between light and heavy targets, with implications for future experimental searches.